ddnexus/irt/README.markdown

 ### FileUtils

-All the FileUtils methods are included as commands: just call them in the session and they will not be logged; if they are part of your testing, use them as usual
+All the FileUtils methods are included as commands: just call them in the session and they will ignored by the log; if they are part of your testing, use them as usual

-    >> rm_rf 'dir/to/remove'           # not logged because it's an irt command
+    >> rm_rf 'dir/to/remove'           # ignored because it's an irt command
     >> FileUtils.rm_rf 'dir/to/remove' # logged because it's a regular statement

-Notice: The FileUtils commands, unlike the IRT commands, do echo their result, although they don't set the last value (_) (like any other IRT command).
-In order to distinguish that behaviour from a regular setting statement, the result is printed in yellow instead than in green.
+Notice: The FileUtils commands (unlike the other IRT commands) do echo their result, although they don't set the last value \_ (like any other IRT command).
+In order to distinguish that behaviour from a regular setting statement, their result is printed in yellow instead than in green. and the prompt is '#&gt;' instead '=&gt;'.
+Example:

     >> a = 5
     => 5
     >> pwd
-    => "/Users/dd/dev/irt" # yellow non-setting _
+    #> "/Users/dd/dev/irt" # yellow ignored and non setting _
     >> _
     => 5
     >> FileUtils.pwd
-    => "/Users/dd/dev/irt" # green setting _
+    => "/Users/dd/dev/irt" # green logged and setting _
     >> _
     => "/Users/dd/dev/irt"